untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 ## Exporting Assets

 Run the exporter from the game project or any other directory.
-Input can be a USD/USDZ asset or a `.blend` file:
+Input can be a USD/USDZ asset, a `.blend` file, or a Gaussian `.ply` splat capture:

 ```bash
 untoldengine export \